Your gut isn't broken.

 The Math

-That is the cost of any Tuesday.
+That is the cost of a Tuesday.
 There is also the cost of this year.
 The wedding she didn't fly to.
 The holiday she rearranged so she was never more than ninety minutes from a bathroom she trusted.
 The HR conversation she's rehearsed but not had.
 The Lexapro that helped around the edges, not at the heart of it.
 The eighteen months of FODMAP and the Monash app and the folder on her phone called things to try.
 The partner who has stopped asking what's wrong.
 Or the partner who has moved out.
 Or the date not gone on, because the math is too much.

 What your gut is actually doing